-The Indesit Moon washing machine advert had a catchy tag line, “Future Friendly” and a catchy music track by New Order (Hey Now What You Doing, from the album Waiting For The Sirens’ Call).
+The Indesit Moon washing machine advert had a catchy tag line, “Future Friendly” and a catchy music track by New Order.
 I’m sceptical about the use of the phrase “future friendly” though.

 The phrase implies it will either last a very long time, or that a product is so technically advanced it is unlikely to be superseded by anything better in the near future.
 If they have genuinely pulled this off it would be an amazing achievement for one of the cheapest brands in the UK.

 The TV advert was very slick showing lots of robots mingling with people in everyday life apparently integrated into society.
 The accompanying overlaid text says, “One day – Man and machine – Will live together – In perfect harmony”.
 Then as a woman loads her new Indesit washing machine with laundry it continues, “That day – Has dawned”.
 As she closes the door the voice over says, “Indesit Moon: Future friendly”.

 The advert is brilliant (I’m not being sarcastic).
 It has great music, great visuals, and a great overall concept.
 I was just disappointed to see it was only advertising a washing machine – and one of the cheapest washing machines in the business. £299 for a 6 kg washing machine with a 1400 rpm spin is cheap, and these days many cheap washing machines are notoriously not worth repairing (and get scrapped way too soon) if they break down out of guarantee unless it is a minor fault.